 The Body

-So firstly: although it’s good to learn a bit from websites like mine about anatomy it should only be a starting point.
-Yes the outside bit of the clitoris has many nerve endings and so can be very sensitive, but that doesn’t mean that everyone will enjoy that area being touched.
+Although it’s good to learn a bit from websites like mine about anatomy it should only be a starting point.
+Yes the outside bit of the clitoris has many nerve endings and so can be very sensitive.
+However, that doesn’t mean that everyone will enjoy that area being touched.
 All bodies work in different ways, at different times, for lots of different reasons.
 I’ll explain some of these different reasons below.

 There might be bodily reasons for your girlfriend preferring you to touch her G spot area than the glans of her clitoris.
-For some people the glans of the clitoris (the bit on the outside) can be so sensitive that it is actually not that pleasurable to be touched directly or at all.
+For some people the glans of the clitoris (the bit on the outside) can be so sensitive that it is not that pleasurable to be touched directly or at all.
 She might prefer her G spot area to be touched because that also stimulates the clitoris but from the inside, which can feel very different.
 Remember that most of the clitoris is inside the body and it can be stimulated from inside the vagina as well as outside.
-Additionally there is the prostate gland which is situated along the top wall of the vagina, which a lot of people get pleasure from being touched.
+There is the prostate gland which is situated along the top wall of the vagina.
+A lof of people get pleasure from being touched.
 So it could have been that.

-It could also have been how you (you or you both) were touching her clitoris compared with how you were touching her G spot area.
+It could also have been how you were touching her clitoris compared with how you were touching her G spot area.
 Maybe her preference is for a softer or harder touch on the clitoris but when you were touching the G spot it was just right.
 Maybe touching the G spot area felt good because you were touching other things before that.
-Perhaps it wasn’t the actual touching of the G spot that was doing it for her but where your hand or other bit of your body was resting.
+It might also be about where your hand or other bit of your body was resting.
+Sometimes we think it’s one body part, but it’s actually another!

 The Mind (which is the body, keep up)

 Don’t just think about your genitals but think about the whole body, which includes your minds too.
-Sex isn’t just about touch, where we do it and how expertly we do it: it’s about thoughts, feelings, imagination, all of our senses, and the dynamic between the people doing it (for sex with a partner).
-It doesn’t matter how expertly someone is stroking someone’s clitoris: if they are feeling a bit detached, or distracted, or nervous, or bored, or uncomfortable it’s just not going to do it for them.
+Sex isn’t just about touch, where we do it and how expertly we do it.
+It’s about thoughts, feelings, imagination, all of our senses, and the dynamic, or ‘the vibe’.
+It really doesn’t matter how ‘expertly’ someone is stroking someone’s clitoris.
+If someone is feeling detached, or distracted, or nervous, or bored, or uncomfortable it’s just not going to do it for them.
+It’s all about vibe.

-So what could have been happening for your girlfriend is that when you were touching the clitoris she might not have been in the right headspace, and when you were touching her G spot area she was.
+When you were touching your girlfriend’s clitoris she might not have been in the right headspace.
+Perhaps when you were touching her G spot area she was.
 During sexual activity bodies can change a lot due to arousal.
 When aroused, the clitoris fills with blood and expands, and it feels throbby and hard.
-Touching the clitoris when aroused is a lot different to touching it when it is resting (same is true for vaginas).
+Touching the clitoris when aroused is a lot different to touching it when it is resting.
 Experiencing pleasure is as much about being in the headspace where we can feel aroused enough to enjoy being touched.

 Read more about arousal and desire

 Sometimes people might have had an experience that makes it difficult for them to feel sexy about their genitals.
-A common example is when a previous partner really focuses on a particular area and is determined that they are going to be able to make this happen.
-That person can start to feel a bit of shame that their body isn’t responding in the way that it should, which can spiral and make it even more not sexy.
-Men have told me that this happens to them about their penises a lot, so this kind of thing might also happen for people with clitorises too.
+Eg if a previous partner really focuses on a particular area ‘to make someone come’.
+That person can start to feel a bit of shame that their body isn’t responding in the way that it ‘should’.
+This can spiral and make it even more not sexy.
+Men have told me that this happens to them about their penises a lot too.

 How to feel better about your body

 The dynamics of people having sex with each other can really make a huge difference to how we respond to sex.
-It’s worth thinking about what was going on between you both when things were feeling really pleasurable and when they were feeling less pleasurable.
+What was going on between you both when things were feeling really pleasurable and when they were not as good?
 Were you relaxed together, what feelings were going on for both of you, what was the environment like.
-Also think about the roles you may have been taking on during sex: was one of you taking the lead and the other being lead; were you doing things to each other or with each other.
+What was the vibe?
+Also think about the roles you may have been taking on during sex: was one of you taking the lead and the other being lead.
+Were you doing things to each other or with each other.

 What Our Minds (and our bodies) Learn

 Our minds (which are our bodies remember) can also be affected by what we are taught about sex and what kinds of sexual touch are okay and which aren’t.
-There are a lot of messages about what is normal and what we should be doing when it comes to sex.
+There are a lot of messages about what is normal and what we ‘should’ be doing.
 I write about it a lot at BISH, a lot of it is historical and has been around for hundreds of years and these messages are bad and I wish we didn’t have them.
-Often these messages can really mess with our heads and make it hard for us to tune into what we enjoy about sex.
+These messages can really mess with our heads and make it hard for us to learn what we like.
 However sometimes we use what we are taught and find ways to make it super sexy.

 Why penis in vagina sex is seen as default (a history lesson)

-Often people find internal touching hot, in part, because we are taught that this is how we are ‘supposed to have sex’ and doing something that is seen as ‘normal’ can be hot.
+Often people find internal touching hot, in part, because we are taught that this is how we are ‘supposed to have sex’.
+Doing something that is seen as ‘normal’ can be hot.
 It might sound a bit messed up that people might prefer internal stimulation because of what we are taught, rather than the biology of how bodies work and where the nerve endings are, but it’s not.

 About people not enjoying penis in vagina sex

-Our bodies include our minds and our minds are in the world, listening to what everyone is telling us about sex and gender, and sexuality, and relationships, and K Pop.
+Our bodies include our minds and our minds are in the world, listening to what everyone is telling us about sex and gender, and sexuality, and relationships.
 Sex is messy and it’s complicated.
 The reasons that we do or don’t get pleasure from it have as much to do with what we have learnt, and what we are thinking, as much as what our bodies are doing.
 Remember, our bodies are our minds and our minds are our bodies.

 The Answer

 So what’s the answer to your question?
 It’s good to learn the basics about anatomy so that we can learn about how we might touch each other without it hurting each other and how we ‘might’ make it enjoyable.
 However, it’s only a starting point.
-Everyone’s bodies work in different ways at different times and our bodies are not just our bodies but also our minds and what our minds learn about what our bodies should do.
-It’s very complicated (sorry, not sorry) but if we pay more attention to books and websites rather than the human being(s) that we are with then we’re not going to be having pleasurable, mutual, or even consensual sex.
+Everyone’s bodies work in different ways at different times.
+Ourbodies are not just our bodies but also our minds and what our minds learn about what our bodies should do.
+It’s very complicated but if we pay more attention to books and websites rather than the human being(s) that we are with then we’re not going to be having pleasurable, mutual, or even consensual sex.

-Also try to slow down during sex and be in the moment more and notice what is actually feeling nice, rather than thinking about what should always feel nice.
+Also try to slow down during sex and be in the moment more.
+Notice what is actually feeling nice, rather than thinking about what should always feel nice.
 Also do a lot more talking about the sex you have: before, during, and after.
 Especially after.
-Chat about the things that went well and the things you might prefer for next time, but also remember that how people respond to sex changes a lot both during sex but also over time.
+Chat about the things that went well and the things you might prefer for next time.
+Also remember that how people respond to sex changes a lot both during sex but also over time.

 You might also want to read